danielle-tremblay/danielle-tremblay.github.io/index.md

 ### _March 20, 2017_
 - Updated plan for success
 - Applied code that allows us to access the Simple ITK filters in 3D slicer

+### _March 21, 2017_
+- Applied another filter in the module code, when you click "apply" everything works how it should now

 # Rachel's Contribution: